dixe1/PrimeNumberGenerator/README.md

 - Colorful terminal interface with optional text animations.
 - Automatic handling of existing output files.

+## Custom Library

+This project contains a small custom library (`console_writer`) for printing text with optional color and delays.

 ---
 MIT License © 2025 dixe